rohirto/docker_c/README.md

 1. Codespace to play with ncurses library
 2. Compile the code with Ctrl+shift+p -> Build ncurses c program
 3. Run the code ctrl+shift+p -> run program

+### C++ Notebook
+1. Using Xeus-Cling for this purpose
+2. Using notebook gives a more interactive way to learn cpp 3.